nextstrain/nextclade/docs/dev/developer-guide.md

 > Clone the fork https://github.com/nextstrain/bioconda-recipes as described in the readme.
 Follow the instructions precisely, don't invent anything new.
 Then push the latest updates from the upstream to the fork with this command:
 >
 > ```
-> cd biooconda-recipes && git push nextstrain bioconda/master:master
+> cd bioconda-recipes && git push nextstrain bioconda/master:master
 > ```
 >
 > Then go to the failing job and restart it.